 I don’t know exactly how the idea to make Thor: Ragnarok a comedy came about, but based on the outcome, I imagine it went something like this.
 A script for a third Thor movie came across the desk of Kevin Feige, the Lord and Savior of Marvel Studios.
 He read through it and found that it was boring and chock full of predictable storytelling and poorly resolved plot holes.
 He put the script down and sighed.
 There’s no way a third Thor movie could compare to the boffo box office of something like Guardians of the Galaxy.
 He thought about it for a moment, then grabbed a red pen and scribbled his notes on the front of the screenplay: “Add Hulk.
 Maybe Doctor Strange.
 Make it funny.”

 As for bonus features, the 4K Ultra HD/Blu-ray release of Thor: Ragnarok has a decent amount of content, but none of it is as insightful or as interesting as it could be.
 Most of the featurettes are basically short fluff pieces and don’t really involve the viewer in the filmmaking as much as I’d like.
-There are some deleted scenes and an audio commentary with Taika Watiti, so maybe that would fulfill a film buff’s desire for more insightful bonus content.
+There are some deleted scenes and an audio commentary with Taika Waititi, so maybe these will fulfill a film buff’s desire for more insightful bonus content.

 Purchase Thor: Ragnarok